-While storytelling is at the center of everything we do, getting the stories to come to life on screen is the most gratifying.
-Whether it’s giving old content life again or producing something fresh and new, we can get it out into the world.
+Bringing great stories to life by getting them on screen for the world to see is the most gratifying part of the content business.
+Whether it’s giving old content life again or producing something fresh and new, we thrive on getting it out into the world.

-No matter what problems we face in our lives, we do not face them alone.
-In a study of three specific issues—PTSD, bipolar disorder, and systemic racism— filmmaker Kevin Bryce finds the common threads that show how large an impact a sense of community can have.
+No matter the problems, we should not face them alone.
+Looking at three major issues—PTSD, bipolar disorder, and systemic racism—documentary filmmaker Kevin Bryce finds the common threads in this series that show how large an impact a sense of community can have.